Best Car Insurance in Vermont for 2025 [Your Guide to the Top 10 Companies]

 Vermont motorists can add collision and comprehensive to their policy, but it would increase the monthly premium.
 Compared to the national average, Vermont’s annual car insurance rates are almost $100 cheaper.

-Collision insurance covers damage from accidents, but comprehensive insurance guards against weather, and other non-collision situations.
-If you want complete protection, you should carry both.Michael Leotta Insurance Operations Specialist
+Collision covers damage from accidents, while comprehensive protects against non-collision situations.
+For complete protection, you must carry both.Michael Leotta Insurance Operations Specialist

-The following table shows the best car insurance rates in Vermont, which assign grades to many aspects that affect insurance prices in the state.
+The following table shows the best car insurance rates in Vermont.
+The state assigns grades to many aspects that affect insurance prices.
 Traffic density has the lowest rating (C), while Vermont has a high vehicle theft rate (A), moderate risks of weather-related mishaps (B), average claim size (B+), and uninsured drivers (C+).

 Vermont Report Card: Auto Insurance Premiums